Embrace the Suck: Why Bad Reviews Will Save You From Bad Reviews

 You must embrace the suck, young Padawan.

-As a simple thought experiment, imagine an Amazon product with 50 reviews.
+As a simple thought experiment, imagine a product with a ton of reviews.
 If every one of them is a five-star gusher, do you trust the product?
 Hell no. It’s suspicious.
 Now imagine that every review is a one-star rage pit.
 Did your opinion change?
 No. It has the exact same effect.
 Both scenarios are equally shady, which is crucial to understand in a world where anyone can rate anything.
 The most trustworthy products are the ones that fall into the high-three-star to mid-four-star range.
 That’s what reliability looks like.

 With that in mind, consider another piece of the puzzle.
 Bad reviews can actually prevent bad reviews.
 Think about it.
 If you are browsing for a new book and something tickles your fancy, then you will scan the reviews to see what other readers thought about it.
 At that point, one of two things is going to happen.